 The same concept as anywhere else in the world.
 Budget accommodation with either your own room or a shared dormitory, bathroom and possibly kitchen facilities.

 Some minbak are really nice though, which is related to the price, the higher the price, the better the minbak.
 If you just need a place to sleep for the night in a rural area, minbak are great options.
-I once stayed in one in Sapsi-do (island) and the owner cooked us a seafood stew for breakfast with clams she caught before sunrise.
+I once stayed at one in Sapsi-do (island) and the owner cooked us a seafood stew for breakfast with clams she caught before sunrise.
 Yum!

 Pensions are basically the big brothers of minbak.
 They are quite basic with a few amenities and en suite bathroom.
 These are catered toward groups of travelers and families vacationing together.
-Some provide BBQ and patios.
+Some provide BBQ facilities and patios.

 We’ve stayed at all kinds of pensions and there is usually a relaxed and calm feel where elder folk stay up drinking at night with the doors wide open.
 They can also be cheap or more expensive and can range from dated and in need of renovation to recently renovated, from kitsch to classy.
 They are usually clean and great for larger groups and more in remote destinations like mountains, islands and beaches.